apache/apisix/docs/en/latest/plugin-develop.md

 end
 ```

-If you don't change the default control API configuration, the plugin will be expose `GET /v1/plugin/example-plugin/hello` which can only be accessed via `127.0.0.1`.
+If you don't change the default control API configuration, the plugin will expose `GET /v1/plugin/example-plugin/hello` which can only be accessed via `127.0.0.1`.
 Test with the following command:

 ```shell
 curl -i -X GET "http://localhost:9090/v1/plugin/example-plugin/hello"